lake-wg/authz/draft-selander-ace-ake-authz.md

 The Sig_or_MAC_3 field calculated using the private key corresponding to PK_U is either signature or MAC depending on EDHOC method.

-EAD_3 MAY contain an enrolment request, see e.g. CSR specified in {{I-D.mattsson-cose-cbor-cert-compress}}, or other request which the device is now authorized to make.
+EAD_3 MAY contain a certificate enrollment request, see e.g. CSR specified in {{I-D.mattsson-cose-cbor-cert-compress}}, or other request which the device is now authorized to make.

 EDHOC message_3 may be combined with an OSCORE request, see {{I-D.ietf-core-oscore-edhoc}}.